Oxalic acid: Semiconductor industry

 Oxalic acid is also used in electronic and semiconductor industries.
 In 2006 it was reported being used in electrochemical–mechanical planarization of copper layers in the semiconductor devices fabrication process.

+Proposed uses

+Reduction of carbon dioxide to oxalic acid by various methods, such as electrocatalysis using a copper complex, is under study as a proposed chemical intermediate for carbon capture and utilization.

 Content in food items

 Toxicity

 Oxalic acid has an oral LDLo (lowest published lethal dose) of 600 mg/kg.
 It has been reported that the lethal oral dose is 15 to 30 grams.
 The toxicity of oxalic acid is due to kidney failure caused by precipitation of solid calcium oxalate.

 Oxalate is known to cause mitochondrial dysfunction.

 Ingestion of ethylene glycol results in oxalic acid as a metabolite which can also cause acute kidney failure.

 Kidney stones

 Most kidney stones, 76%, are composed of calcium oxalate.

-Other effects

-Oxalic acid can cause joint pain by formation of precipitates in the joints.